rasjonell/rasjonell.github.io/posts/2020-05-29-adding-rss-to-serum.md

 end
 ```

-I'll let Elixirs **beautiful** pipe operator to the explaining here.
+I'll let Elixirs **beautiful** pipe operator do the explaining here.

-If you want to use this plugin or just check the final code checkout the [source code](https://github.com/rasjonell/rasjonell.github.io/blob/master/lib/blog/rss.ex)
+If you want to use this plugin or just check the final code checkout the [source code](https://github.com/rasjonell/rasjonell.github.io/blob/master/lib/blog/rss.ex).